OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 # How to implement a website full-text search

 Orchard Core provides a [Lucene](../../reference/modules/Lucene/README.md) and [Elasticsearch](../../reference/modules/Elasticsearch/README.md) module/feature that allows you to do full-text search on your websites.
-Most of the time, when running a blog or a simple agency website you will require to search mostly within your pages content.
-In Orchard Core it is possible to configure which text/data you want to index in the `Content Type` configuration by using `Liquid`.
-The steps in this guide have been written for `Lucene` but the same goal is also applicable for `Elasticsearch`.
+Most of the time, when building a website you will require to search mostly within your pages content.
+Though, in Orchard Core it is also possible to configure which text/data you want to index in the `Content Type` configuration by using `Liquid`.
+The steps in this guide have been written for `Lucene` but the same goal is also achievable with `Elasticsearch`.

-Before going further, please notice that `TheBlogTheme` includes a recipe which will configure all of this by default for you without any required knowledge.
+Before going further, please notice that `TheBlogTheme` includes a recipe which will configure all of this for you without any required knowledge.

-Let's see how we make this available for you step by step.
+Let's see how to make this available for you step by step.

 ## 1st step : Enable the Lucene or Elasticsearch feature in Orchard Core.

 ![Features configuration](images/1.jpg)

 There are 3 different `Lucene` and `Elasticsearch` features in Orchard Core.
 You will require to enable the `Lucene` feature in order to create `Lucene` indices.
 You will require to enable the `Elasticsearch` feature in order to create `Elasticsearch` indices.

 ## 2nd step : Create a `Lucene` or `Elasticsearch` index